sl-design-system/components/website/src/categories/components/tabs/usage.md

 {.ds-table .ds-table-align-top}

 ### Tabs
+This are the tab buttons to switch between content.

 |Item|Options|Description|
 |-|-|-|
 |State|`'Default', 'Hover', 'Active', 'Disabled'`|Define the behaviour of the tab related to the tab list. |